AndrewHanSolo/CMP/README.md

 }

 ```
 You're Done!
-You can now filter and analyze your measurement.
+You can use your new measurement like any other.